univention/univention-corporate-server/doc/manual/installation.rst

 If a valid email address is specified, this is used to activate a personalized license, which is required for the use of the Univention App Center.
 The license is generated automatically and sent to the specified email address immediately.
-The license can then be imported via the UMC module :guilabel:`Welcome!` (:ref:`central-license`).
+The license can then be imported via the UMC module *Welcome!*
+(:ref:`central-license`).

 The name of the UCS system to be configured and the name of the DNS domain are